intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 If at any point you get lost, that's totally normal.
 Feel free to look at the fancy (we use bash!) [solution shell scripts https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/tree/master/multi-cloud](https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/tree/master/multi-cloud).

+In addition to the solution guide there are two videos walking through [part 1 on GCP](https://www.youtube.com/watch?v=rY-by2MDqvs) and [part 2 on IBM](https://www.youtube.com/watch?v=rY-by2MDqvs).
+The second one is a little rough, sorry.

 #### Debugging